 Abnormalities in the brain may also be responsible for tic disorders.
 Such abnormalities are the cause of other mental conditions, such as depression and attention deficit hyperactivity disorder (ADHD).

 Some research suggests that transient tic disorder could be linked to neurotransmitters.
 Neurotransmitters are the chemicals in the brain that transmit nerve signals to your cells.
 However, no studies offer complete proof of the role neurotransmitters play.
 Medications to treat transient tic disorder alter neurotransmitter levels.

-Tic disorders include Tourette’s syndrome, chronic motor or vocal tic disorder, and transient tic disorder.
-Your doctor may diagnose your tic disorder as nonspecific if your symptoms don’t fall cleanly into one of those categories.
+Tic disorders include Tourette syndrome, chronic motor or vocal tic disorder, and transient tic disorder.
+Your doctor may diagnose your tic disorder as nonspecific if your symptoms don’t fall exactly into one of those categories.

 Tics are often confused with nervous behavior.
 They intensify during periods of stress and don’t happen during sleep.
 Tics occur repeatedly, but they don’t usually have a rhythm.

 People with tics may uncontrollably raise their eyebrows, shrug their shoulders, flare their nostrils, or clench their fists.
 These are physical tics.
 Sometimes a tic can cause you to repeatedly clear your throat, click your tongue, or make a certain noise, such as a grunt or a moan.

 There is no foolproof test to diagnose transient tic disorder and other tic disorders.
 They are difficult to diagnose, as tics are sometimes associated with other conditions.
 For example, allergies might be a cause for a repeated sniffing or twitching of the nose.